-I. Communications with Instructor
+K. Communications with Instructor

-- 1. There may be Virtual Classroom sessions scheduled and can be found in Content section of D2L - 2.
-Check your D2L email multiple times per week. - 3.
-Please send any emails to me through D2L only!
-The Brazosport policy is for students nor faculty to communicate via personal email or texting unless urgent/emergency.
-I will only respond to emails via D2L. - 4.
-Make sure and identify which course and section you are in because I instruct more than one course/section and need this information to locate your information online. - 5.
-I would highly recommend forwarding your D2L emails to an email account that you check regularly (such as your personal email).
-Instructions for this are on D2L along with other useful resource.
-But please note that you cannot reply to these forwarded emails from your personal email.
-You will have to log in to D2L to reply using the D2L email. - 6.
-I would also recommend using the D2L notifications feature to remind you of upcoming assignments and other available topics.
+- Please send any emails to me through D2L or at @brazosport.edu The Brazosport policy is for students nor faculty to communicate via personal email or texting unless urgent/emergency. - Make sure and identify which course and section you are in because I instruct more than one course/section and need this information to locate your information online. - I would highly recommend forwarding your D2L emails to an email account that you check regularly.
+Instructions for this are on D2L along with other useful resource. - I would also recommend using the D2L notifications feature to remind you of upcoming assignments and other available topics.